wangyz1999/resume-web/content/home/experience.md

     description: |-2
       **Route Optimization in Service of a Search and Rescue Artificial Social Intelligence Agent**

-      * Developped a sequential decision making framework that efficiently and approximately solves multi-agent route optimization problems such as *Capacitated Vehicle Routing Problem (CVRP)* utilizing *Graph Transformer* model and Reinforcement Learning.
+      * Developed a sequential decision making framework that efficiently and approximately solves multi-agent route optimization problems such as *Capacitated Vehicle Routing Problem (CVRP)* utilizing *Graph Transformer* model and Reinforcement Learning.

       **PySigma Cognitive Architecture**

-      * Unit Testing and front-end development to PySigma Cognitive Architecture
+      * Unit Testing and front-end development to PySigma Cognitive Architecture.

   - title: Research Assistant
     company: Institute of Computing Technology, Chinese Academy of Sciences